 BTO Regional Representative

-The Avon Wildlife Trust, the local charity working to protect wildlife, manages 37 nature reserves; provides activities for children through Wildlife Watch, its junior branch; and environmental education for over 4000 school children every year; protects the best areas for wildlife in the region and campaigns on wild places under threat; and encourages everyone to enjoy and care for local wildlife...
+The Avon Wildlife Trust, the local charity working to protect wildlife, manages 36 nature reserves over 1,100 hectares.
+The trust provides environmental education learning activities for children through its junior branch as well as life-long learning and wellbeing; protects the best areas for wildlife in the region and campaigns on wild places under threat; and encourages everyone to enjoy and care for local wildlife.